flimflam-austin/hugo-cms-test/content/quick_reads/20180518-18-05-17-royal-wedding-deets/index.md

     citation: 'Insta look: Cake'
     _key: card-3-80dbb3ec-d57a-4a54-848c-8ce64cefd05b
   - order: 3
+    useCheckmark: false
     body: >-
       ## THE FLOWERS

-      * London-based &A self-taught **PhilippaA Craddock**A will design all of the church flowers.
+      * London-based &A self-taught**PhilippaA Craddock**A will design all of
+      the church flowers.

-      * Likely flowers include white garden roses, foxgloves, & **Markle’s favorite – peonies**.
+      * Likely flowers include white garden roses, foxgloves, &**Markle’s favorite – peonies**.

       * **Did you know?**A Dating back to 1840, royal wedding bouquets include